 Keep up with the latest at the Food Innovation Center on Twitter Read more »

-Food is basic to life, but our global food system must improve and innovate.
-To sustain a population of nine billion people by 2050, the world’s food supply must increase by a staggering 70 percent.
-But increasing production is not enough to eradicate hunger and improve human health.
-Roughly one third of food produced for human consumption is lost or wasted globally to flaws in process, economics, energy, behavior, and policy.
-Food discovery at Ohio State is ingenuity that cuts across disciplines; it is the best ideas from academia, government, and industry that solve local, national and global food problems.
-The Ohio State University Food Innovation Center has the tools and talent to improve access to abundant, safe, health-promoting food.
+Food is basic to life and our global food system must innovate to sustain it.
+A population of nine billion people in year 2050 will demand a staggering 70% increase in the world’s food supply.
+Simply increasing production will not eradicate hunger nor improve human health.
+One third of food produced is now lost or wasted due to flaws in process, economics, energy, behavior, and policy.
+Food discovery at Ohio State is innovation that works across disciplines; it is the best ideas from academic, government, and industry professionals that solve local, national and global food needs.
+The Ohio State Food Innovation Center has the tools and talent to improve access to abundant, safe, health-promoting food.